Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

         - Assign a resource group
         - Give a database neame
         - Select a server - This is managed by Azure
+            - `Create a new server`
+                - Provide name and login information